saurabhsoodpec/selfdriving/CarND-MPC-Project/README.md

 	  }

 ##  Hyper Parameters
 The hyper parameters (the weights of the cost function, N and dt) were chosen based on the fact that the accuracy of the car is maintained if we keep "dt" small and N will provide by visibility for the number of iterations.
-Also reference velocity is decided based on the expected speed of the car and accracy of driving.
+The totalT i.e. N * dt is 5 seconds.
+This means the model predicts upto five seconds into the future.
+This keep the model limited and accurate.
+Also reference velocity is decided based on the expected speed of the car and accuracy of driving.
 Here are the final parameters -

 1. N = 10;